 Pillai, originally from Mumbai, India, moved to Australia to pursue opportunities relating to a career in football coaching.
 The ICMS Master of Management degree offered Pillai the flexibility to study while based in Manly, where he most recently took Manly Vale to the competition’s premier league through promotion this season. *

-“I chose to study a Master of Management particularly at ICMS due to multiple factors, chiefly the flexibility to choose classes and the close proximity to my work place which helped me stay on the field and also be at university,” Pillai said.
+“I chose to study a Master of Management particularly at ICMS due to multiple factors, chiefly the flexibility to choose classes and the close proximity to my work place which helped me stay on the field and also be in classes at ICMS,” Pillai said.

 The career-focused higher education institution has campuses located in Northern Beaches, Sydney, NSW, and in the city the heart of Sydney’s financial district.